BinduVajinepalli/HMTest/README.md

 Step 2

-Run the tests
+Run the tests with chrome

-$ npm run test
+$ npm start